Get Inpatient Support for BPD and Personality Disorders at Catalina

 The specific therapies and treatments you engage in at Catalina Behavioral Health will differ based on your unique needs.
 For example, those with co-occurring disorders like substance use disorders, anxiety disorders, or mood disorders may benefit from specific treatments.

-It is very common for people with BPD to have one or more additional diagnoses, whether that is a mood disorder, a substance use disorder, or another concern.
+It is very common for women (as well as men with BPD) to have one or more additional diagnoses, whether that is a mood disorder, a substance use disorder, or another concern.
 Our whole-person approach to treatment is designed to acknowledge and address all factors that influence your emotional well-being, such as past traumas and co-occurring conditions.

 After Residential Borderline Personality Disorder Treatment Treatment: Next Steps and Aftercare